nodesleep/static-site-generator/README.md

 This application generates static sites from markdown using Go.
 To modify, please edit the markdown file in `content/index.md`.
 The generation is done through a Golang application that parses the markdown, wraps in a base HTML template found at `templates/base.html`, then outputs the result into the `public/`.

+Once generated, the application will host the content at localhost on port 8080.

 ## Usage (Download and Run)

 Select the appropriate package for your system.